qualiflexsolutions/bexio-connect/README.md

 ## Description

-This is a internal prototyp to write and read articles to/from Bexio.
+This is a internal prototype to write and read articles to/from Bexio.
 Based on [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation